 Dr. Cancelliere was a Mitacs-funded postdoctoral fellow at the University of Ontario Institute of Technology (UOIT).
 Supervised by Pierre Côté, DC, PhD, her postdoctoral work focused on developing and implementing an evidence-based care pathway for chiropractors managing spinal pain in the Canadian Armed Forces.
 She has also been a board director of the OCA from 2009-18 and served as chair of the research committee, chair of the finance and audit ommittee, treasurer, and vice-chair of the board.

-Dr. Cancelliere will carry out her work at the CCGI as CCRF Research Chair of Knowledge Translation in the Faculty of Health Sciences at UOIT.
+Dr. Cancelliere carries out her work at the CCGI as CCRF Research Chair of Knowledge Translation in the Faculty of Health Sciences at UOIT.
 She lives in Vaughan with her husband and two little boys.
-We are delighted to welcome her on board and look forward to a new chapter for CCGI under her guidance and vision.